adyk007/DP_Bert_Tiny/README.md

 5. `single_layer.ipynb`: This notebook demonstrates fine-tuning the LLM by adding a single layer on top of the model for the tasks.

 ## Datasets
-The repository uses the GLUE datasets version 2.15 due to issues with numpy in the latest version.
-The datasets used are:
+The repository uses the GLUE datasets:

 - **SST-2**: Stanford Sentiment Treebank, a binary sentiment classification task.
 - **QNLI**: Question-Answering NLI, a natural language inference task.